• Share this on:

 The main market segment is made up of Class I strawberries, which can be found in all types of market outlets.
 When supply is high, product promotions in supermarkets help to move more products.

-The highest priced strawberries are ‘perfect’ looking strawberries with a superior taste (‘Extra’ Class) and organic strawberries (different classes).
+The highest priced strawberries are ‘perfect’ looking strawberries with a superior taste (‘Extra’ Class), special varieties or organic strawberries, and premium presentations.
 For organic strawberries there are specialised organic grocery shops, but supermarkets also tend to sell them when available.
 ‘Extra’ Class strawberries are mainly sold in premium stores or used by professionals in the food service industry.

-Lower-quality strawberries, such as Class II or oddly shaped strawberries, are used in the processing industry to be frozen and used in the production of juices, dairy products and more.
+Lower-quality strawberries, such as Class II or oddly shaped strawberries, can be used in the processing industry for the production of frozen fruits, juices or as ingredients.
 Strawberries with minor defects can also be sold fresh at lower prices.
-Street merchants can drive a good bargain with strawberries like these, and some supermarkets offer them with a distinct presentation.
+Street merchants can drive good bargains with strawberries like these, and some supermarkets offer them with a distinct presentation.
+There is no market for Class II strawberries for imported strawberries.

-- Adjust your focus according to the segment you are selling to.
-Price and shelf life are important buying criteria for supermarkets, while gastronomic channels require high-quality strawberries.
+• Adjust your focus according to the segment you are selling to.
+Quality, price and shelf life are important buying criteria for supermarkets, while gastronomic channels require high-quality strawberries.

 Most strawberries go directly from farmers organisations to wholesalers and distribution centres owned by large retailers.
 Importers complement this supply with strawberries from other regions.
 Companies that combine production, packing and import can become full-service providers.
-The food service segment and street markets are supplied by wholesalers.
+Wholesalers supply the food service segment and street markets.

 Producer organisations supply a mayor share

-- Berry Gardens (UK), a growers’ group that has a direct relationship with Driscoll’s breeding programme.
+• Berry Gardens Growers (UK): a growers’ group that has a direct relationship with Driscoll’s breeding programme.
+The growers are responsible for approximately 35% of UK-grown strawberries;

 Tip:

-- Activate your browser’s “Translation” function to make foreign websites available in your own language or change to an English version.
+• Use your browser’s translation function to read foreign websites in your own language or change to an English version.

 Importers focus on additional supply and niche varieties